murgurgulor/the-murgurgu-lore/src/site/notes/Cairn/House Rules.md

 ## Detachments
 Large groups of similar combatants fighting together are treated as a single Detachment.
 Attacks against Detachments by individuals are always *Impaired*, unless it's *Blast* damage.
 Attacks against individuals are always *Enhanced* and deal *Blast* damage.
-When a Detachment has 0 HP, it is weakened to the point where the above Attack Modifiers do not apply anymore.
-Any excess damage is dealt to the Detachment's Strength, after which it must make a WIL Save.
+When a Detachment has 0 HP, any excess damage is dealt to the Detachment's Strength or Will (attacker's choice to either **Decimate** or **Demoralize**) after which it must make a WIL Save.
 On a failed Save, the Detachment is routed and flees.
 When a Detachment's Strength is reduced to 0, it's utterly defeated.